 "President Gerald R. Ford was born on July 14, 1913 at Omaha, Nebraska and was originally given the name Leslie Lynch King, Jr. His parents, Leslie Lynch King and Dorothy Ayer Gardner, had been married on September 7, 1912 at Harvard, Illinois.
 Just over two weeks after the birth of their son, Dorothy separated from her husband and took her infant son to her sister's home in Oak Park, Illinois, and then to her parentsŐ home in Grand Rapids, Michigan.

 "On December 19, 1913, an Omaha court granted her a divorce.
 In 1917 she married Grand Rapids businessman Gerald R. Ford and they soon began calling her son Gerald R. Ford, Jr., although his name was not legally changed until December 3 , 1935."

 "Ford obtained his bachelor's degree from the University of Michigan, where he was a football star.
-He went on to obtain a law degree from Yale University before serving in the United States Navy during World War II.
+In fact, he is the only President who was offered a contract to play professional football.
+Instead, he went on to obtain a law degree from Yale University before serving in the United States Navy during World War II.
 Returning from the war a confirmed 'internationalist,' Republican, Ford defeated the incumbent in the party primary and was elected to the United States House of Representatives, representing the Grand Rapids, Michigan area.